Nations Run to God – Isaiah 55

 And the Holy One of Israel;

 For He has glorified you.”
-Isaiah 55:5 NKJV
+Isaiah 55:5 (NKJV

 The prophet Zechariah also speaks of this time following the Great Tribulation that leads up to Christ’s return.
+Those who survive their attack upon Him and His people will themselves become worshipers.

 16 Then everyone who survives of all the nations that have come against Jerusalem shall go up year after year to worship the King, the Lord of hosts, and to keep the Feast of Booths.
-Zechariah 11:16 NKJV
+Zechariah 11:16 (NKJV)

 Reflection